asaotomo/ZipCracker/README_EN.md

 3.The program can automatically adjust the optimal number of threads based on the runtime environment, ensuring that the cracking process is both fast and stable.

+4.The program not only supports attempting to decrypt compressed packages encrypted with traditional encryption algorithms but also has the capability to decrypt compressed packages encrypted with AES.

 ### Usage

 ------